TanStack/virtual/docs/api/virtualizer.md

 ) => void
 ```

 An optional function that (if provided) should implement the scrolling behavior for your scrollElement.
-It will be called with the following: An offset to scroll towards; a boolean indicating if scrolling is allowed to be smoothed; and the virtualizer instance.
+It will be called with the following: An offset to scroll towards; a boolean indicating whether scrolling can be smoothed; and the virtualizer instance itself.
 Built-in scroll implementations are exported as `elementScroll` and `windowScroll` which are automatically configured for you by your framework adapter's exported functions like `useVirtualizer` or `useWindowVirtualizer`.

 > ⚠️ Attempting to use smoothScroll with dynamically measured elements will not work.